Yuri05/developer-docs/setup/coding_standards.md

 * Always use block `{}` for `for` and `forEach` statements.
 * Always have a default case for `switch` statement, potentially throwing an exception if the default is unreachable.

+# **Best Practices**

+## DOs

+* Use IReadOnlyList/IReadOnlyCollection as return type or parameter of your public APIs instead of IEnumerable.
+* Create methods such as _Add_, _Remove_ in your class if you need to modify an internal list instead of exposing the list to the outside world.

+## DON'Ts

+* Do not use IList/List as a return type or parameter of public APIs (methods or class member).
+By using those, you are breaking encapsulation and anyone can modify the list which makes debugging very hard.
+* Do not use ICache/IDictionary as return type or parameter of public APIs.
+By doing so, you are duplicating the knowledge of how the key is constructed.
+This is also a break in encapsulation.
+Create your own class derived from Cache if you need to use a Cache construct as part of API.